anng217/anng217.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper, co-authored with my advisors, titled **'Understanding the Unintended Effects of Human-Machine Moderation in Addressing Harassment within Online Communities: Insights from Reddit Communities,'** has been accepted for publication in the [Journal of Management Information Systems](https://www.jmis-web.org/).
+Our paper, co-authored with my advisors, titled **'Understanding the Unintended Effects of Human-Machine Moderation in Addressing Harassment within Online Communities,'** has been accepted for publication in the [Journal of Management Information Systems](https://www.jmis-web.org/).